Bright, crisp display

 On the whole, Samsung’s latest camera setup is competent but has some shortcomings.
 The consistent color oversaturation is far too heavy for my tastes, though it might suit those who want bold images without with the hassle of editing.
 The wide-angle and telephoto cameras look great at full frame, but rely heavily on sharpening to try to clean up the images.

 The hit-and-miss nature of the bokeh portrait and low-light pictures hasn’t helped win me over either.
 While certainly versatile and capable of taking excellent snaps, there are more consistent camera packages out there.
-The most serious camera enthusiasts may want to check out the trusty Google Pixel 4 or the Huawei P40 series instead.
+The most serious camera enthusiasts may want to check out the trusty Google Pixel 4.

 Samsung One UI is getting there